-Email: conroy@math.washington.edu (always specify Math 300 in the subject line)
+Email: conroy@math.washington.edu (always specify Math 301 in the subject line) Office: In the Math Study Center, Communications B-014 Web page: www.math.washington.edu/~conroy

-Office: Padelford C-544

-Web page: www.math.washington.edu/~conroy

 My office hour times can be found at the web page above.
 Office hours are times when you can speak to me without making an appointment - just stop by.